kristoferUA/Ra1nUSB-Sliver-5.5-macOS-image/README.md

 - Intel Pentium, Celeron, Atom, Xeon, and Core Ultra processors;
 - Apple silicon processors.

 A processor being in the supported generation range does not guarantee that the motherboard, graphics, USB controller, network adapter, or other components will work.
-The USB drive's `config.plist` must still be configured for the exact PC.
+The USB drive's `EFI/CLOVER/config.plist` must still be configured for the exact PC.

 ### Depending on the intended workflow